LarsTinnefeld/distaster-response-pipeline/README.md

 - Evaluate model
 - Adjust parameters to increade prediction accuracy
 - Store model for the use in the web application
+This process is executed in `train_classifier.py` and prepared in the Jupyter notebook `ML_Pipeline_Preparation.ipynb`.

 3) Flask web application:
 - Form field to read in a text which a user enters
 - The text is processed in the backend's model
-- The disaster class is highlighted in a table which is displayed to the user
+- The disaster class is highlighted in a table which is displayed to the user Instructions for how to execute the app is at the end of this README.

 ## Data <a name="data"></a>
 The data and the project idea was provided from Udacity and [Figure Eight](https://appen.com/).